yeonsuoh/knou/3-2/대학영어/Part2/Unit11_The_Village_of_Harmony_Haven.md

 ### plot, composting
 * Aria transformed an unused plot of land into a thriving garden, utilizing eco-friendly practices such as composting and rainwater harvesting.

+---
+# 12강.
+Part II, Unit 11(2)

+### marginalized
+* ..., from organizing educational workshops on critical thinking to advocating for greater representation of marginalized voices in village decision-making processes.

+### tangible, groundwork, equitable, inclusive
+* ..., the villagers transformed their aspirations for change into tangible outcomes, laying the groundwork for a more equitable and inclusive society.

+### adversity
+* Yet, Harmony Haven was not immune to adversity.

+### wither, deplete
+* One summer, a devastating drought threatened to wither the village's crops and deplete its water supply.

+### rally, ingenuity
+* Faced with this crisis, the villagers rallied together, drawing upon their resilience and ingenuity to find solutions.

+### weather
+* ..., they managed to weather the draught and emerge stronger than ever.